DirectoryTree/LdapRecord-Docs/laravel/v2/debugging.md

 or use a valid certificate that you have retrieved from your LDAP server.

 This process is fully documented on the [configuration](/docs/core/v2/configuration#ssl-amp-tls) documentation.
-It includes per OS level instructions on where your `ldap.conf` file is located (or where it must be created), as well as what it must contain.
+It includes per operating system level instructions on where your `ldap.conf` file is located (or where it must be created), as well as what it must contain.

 > **Important**: You **must** restart your web server after making changes